Arjun-Khurana/Linear-Probing-Hash-Table/README.md

     return -1;
 }
 ```
-The toString() method uses StringBuilder to
+The toString() method uses StringBuilder to construct a string representation of the hash table.
+This is called when the print() or println() methods are called on the hash table object.
 ```java
 public String toString()
 {